gmlarumbe/vhdl-ext/README.md

 * Improve syntax highlighting
 * LSP configuration for `lsp-mode` and `eglot`
 * Additional options for `flycheck` linters
-* Improve `imenu`: detect instances
+* Improve `imenu`, detect instances
-* Navigate through instances in a module
+* Navigate through instances in a entity
-* Jump to definition/reference of module at point via `ggtags` and `xref`
+* Jump to definition/reference of entity at point via `ggtags` and `xref`
 * Templates insertion via `hydra`

 ## Installation ##